lorensen/VTKExamples/src/VTKFileFormats.md

     20     21    22
 ```

-* Field Data
+* **Field Data**.
 Field data is essentially an array of data arrays.
 Defining field data means giving a name to the field and specifying the number of arrays it contains.
 Then, for each array, the name of the array arrayName(i), the number of components of the array, numComponents, the number of tuples in the array, numTuples, and the data type, dataType, are defined.

 ```
 FIELD dataName numArrays